Paul-Mazu/devs-PortfolioHub/src/frontend/README.md

         * <code>nvm ls</code> to list installed versions
         * <code>nvm run node --version</code> to run a specific Node.js version
     * check the [nvm documentation](https://github.com/nvm-sh/nvm#installing-and-updating) for further information

+This should also install npm (Node Package Manager) by default.
+You can keep npm updated by running <code>npm install -g npm</code>.

+### Downloading and Installing React.js:

+_Note: Ideally, simply install required dependencies, including React.js, from the_ package.json _file!_

+Using npm, we can easily download and install React.js.

+To install React.js, simply run `npm -g install create-react-app`.

+To verify the successful installation of React.js, execute `create-react-app --version`.